openharmony/connectivity_connectivity_cangjie_wrapper/README.md

 -   P2P mode

 The P2P mode is also called Wi-Fi Direct, which allows two devices to establish a direct Wi-Fi connection without an intermediary wireless access point (AP).
 It can set up a TCP/IP connection between two STAs without an AP.
-Of the two STAs, one is called the group owner (GO), which serves as a traditional AP; the other is called a group client (GC), which connects to the GO like an AP.
+Of the two STAs, one is called the group owner (GO), which serves as a traditional AP. the other is called a group client (GC), which connects to the GO like an AP.

 For details, see [ohos.wifi_manager API](https://gitcode.com/openharmony-sig/arkcompiler_cangjie_ark_interop/blob/master/doc/API_Reference/source_en/apis/ConnectivityKit/cj-apis-wifi_manager.md)。